 Credits-by-examination may be earned in select non-nursing courses.
 These include College Writing, Introduction to Psychology, Introduction to Sociology, Multicultural Human Development, Statistics, and Microbiology.
 Additional information may be obtained through the Office for Prior Learning Assessment, (207) 780-4663.

 Some courses and credits-by-examination have prerequisites that must be completed prior to enrollment.
 Some prerequisites may transfer into USM from another accredited institution; others may be taken at USM.

 Upon completion of all undergraduate courses, the RN to MS student enrolls in graduate courses.
 All graduate courses are required, and concentrations total 38 to 55 credits.
-Please refer to the MS degree pages for sample plans of study for each concentration.
+Please refer to the MS degree pages for each concentration.

 Basic Nursing Credits

 The School of Nursing recognizes 30 credits (NUR 314) for basic nursing courses transferred from an associate degree (ADN) program accredited by the Commission on Collegiate Nursing Education or the National League for Nursing at the time the degree was awarded.
 These credits are applied toward fulfillment of the undergraduate requirements for RN students who have successfully completed NUR 308 Concepts of Professional Nursing Practice.